zemlni/SLogo/doc/API_CHANGES.md

 ####Internal API for Front-End

-#####public class LocationTransformer
+#####public abstract class LocationTransformer
 This is a new class that has been added to allow for different strategies in turtle screen movement.
 For example different implementations of it could mean the screen is infinite, unbounded, etc.
 1. Constructor: public LocationTransformer(double xOffset, double yOffset)
-2. Translate Points to understandable for JavaFX: public Point translateLoc(double x, double y)
+2. Translate Points to understandable for JavaFX canvas (meaning 0,0 is in top left corner): public Point2D translateLoc(double x, double y)
-3. Finds turtle adjusted Location based on new location: public void findTurtleLoc(Point location)
+3. Finds turtle adjusted Location based on new location: public abstract void findTurtleLoc(Point2D location)
-4. Draws lines: public void drawLines(Point start, Point end, GraphicsContext gc)
+4. Draws lines: public abstract void drawLines(Point2D start, Point2D end, GraphicsContext gc)
 5. Sets bounds for when screen shift size: public void setBounds(double xBoundary, double yBoundary)
-6. Gets turtle current location: public Point getTurtleLoc()
+6. Gets turtle current location: public Point2D getTurtleLoc()

 #####TurtleScreenController:
 formerly titled Turtle Controller.
 Changed name to more accurately reflect that this controller was for handling the screen where turtle moves.